 The two surface switches should be easily identifiable on the rear cover.
 The left hand unit, when viewed from the front is the primary Surface Switch, the right hand unit is the secondary Surface Switch.

-In the processing rack, the card labelled "Control Processor 1", in slot 4 is the Primary Control processor, whilst slot 5 "Control Processor 2" is the secondary Control processor.
+In the processing rack, the left hand Control processor is the Primary, the right hand is the secondary.